root-project/root/README/ReleaseNotes/v626/index.md

 #### RooWorkspace accessors

-In Python, you can now get objects stored in a [RooWorkspace](https://root.cern/doc/v626/classRooWorkspace.html) with the item retrieval operator, and the return value is also always downcasted to the correcy type.
+In Python, you can now get objects stored in a [RooWorkspace](https://root.cern/doc/v626/classRooWorkspace.html) with the item retrieval operator, and the return value is also always downcasted to the correct type.
 That means in Python you don't have to use [RooWorkspace::var()](https://root.cern/doc/v626/classRooWorkspace.html#acf5f9126ee264c234721a4ed1f9bf837) to access variables or [RooWorkspace::pdf()](https://root.cern/doc/v626/classRooWorkspace.html#afa7384cece424a1a94a644bb05549eee) to access pdfs, but you can always get any object using square brackets.
 For example:
 ```Python
 # w is a RooWorkspace instance that contains the variables `x`, `y`, and `z` for which we want to generate toy data:
 model.generate({w["x"], w["y"], w["z"]}, 1000)